jywebs/GitHub_interview/Preso/presenter_notes.md

 ## Slide 1: Introduction

 Thank you so much for the opportunity to meet with you today.
-When we think about AI in software development, the real story isn’t about replacing developers—it’s about freeing them from repetitive work so they can focus on the problems that matter.
+When we think about AI in software development, the real story isn’t about replacing developers — it’s about freeing them from repetitive work so they can focus on the problems that matter.

+Before starting this process with GitHub, my experiance with GitHub was like, what I suspect many enterprise users is - just using GitHub as the Git repository UI.
+As part of preparing for this journey with GitHub, I wanted to dive deeper into features I would use if I were starting fresh, with a new product, company or just in the industry today.

+The feature I choose to prioritize getting comfortable with is **GitHub Copilot**.
+Because if you’re not using some kind of AI in your development workflow today, you’re getting left behind.

 **Today I’ll walk through:**